Easy Butter Dip Biscuits with Self-Rising Flour

 I’d recommend using a square or rectangle baking dish to make butter dip biscuits.

-I love making these biscuits in an 8×8 Baking Dish or alternatively you can make it in a 7×11 Baking Dish (like in the photo below).
+Alternatively you can make it in a 7×11 Baking Dish (like in the photo below), which will make them a little thinner.

 How to Store Butter Swim Biscuits (Butter Dip Biscuits)